Weakly Supervised Intracranial Hemorrhage Segmentation using Head-Wise Gradient-Infused Self-Attention Maps from a Swin Transformer in Categorical Learning: Discussion

 While there is still room for improvement in our future work, ICH segmentation from clinical scans remains a challenging task at the moment.
 In our proposed framework, extracting meaningful pixel-wise attention maps is crucial.
-We are aware that the exploration on self-attention in this study may be data-, application- and model-specific.
-We will continue to investigate the characteristics of self-attention in different learning strategies, extended applications, and other Transformer models in the future.
+We admit that the exploration of self-attention in this study may be data-, application- and model-specific while the baseline supervised models have been tested in various applications.
+By using categorical learning to obtain attention and saliency maps for segmentation, depending on the data and application, it is possible that the local regions that the network focuses on for image classification may not fully overlap with the segmentation ground truths.
+In our application, the derived self-attention maps focused on both ICH lesions and skull fractures in some cases, and we used skull stripping to tackle this.
+In the future, we will continue to investigate the characteristics of self-attention in different learning strategies, extended applications, and other Transformer models.
 These would be greatly beneficial to improve weakly supervised medical image segmentation based on categorical labels.
 Incorporating inter-slice or 3D spatial information may be beneficial to the designated tasks, especially for 2D slices that contain a few pixels of ICH, but the high variability of CT slice thickness in the public datasets has posed challenges in the 3D approach.
 Recent developments in resolution-agnostic brain image segmentation \citep{BILLOT2023} and image super-resolution \citep{Sui2021} through generative DL models have allowed high-quality interpretation of clinical scans with diverse imaging protocols (e.g., different image resolutions).
-We will seek to adapt these frameworks for CT images in the task of ICH detection and segmentation in the future work.
+We will seek to adapt these frameworks for CT images in the task of ICH detection and segmentation in future work.